Home > Glass > Post Breakage Strength Testing for Point-fixed Laminated Glass

-At +21°C, SentryGlas® Ionoplast and Stiff PVB laminates pass the post breakage strength requirements of DIN 18008 – 6 but Standard PVB laminate does not (for this type of construction).
+At +21°C, SentryGlas® Ionoplast and Stiff PVB laminate pass the post breakage strength requirements of DIN 18008 – 6 but Standard PVB laminate does not (for this type of construction).

 For tropical climate regions where the ambient temperature is more than +45°C, SentryGlas® Ionoplast interlayer laminates meet and exceed the requirements of pr DIN 18008- 6 Standard as the only interlayer material.

-Please note that the findings are valid for pointfixed fully tempered glass and the described testing set-ups only.
-Glazing construction using heat strengthened glass, annealed glass and / or different fixations systems could show a different performance.
-Further testing and research will be conducted to get a better understanding of the post glass breakage behavior of laminated glass and to develop appropriate design methods.
+Please note that the findings are valid for point fixed fully tempered glass and the described testing set-ups only.
+Glazing construction using heat-strengthened glass, annealed glass and/or different fixations systems could show a different performance.
+Further testing and research will be conducted to get a better understanding of the post-glass breakage behaviour of laminated glass and to develop appropriate design methods.

-Modern construction without laminated glass is no more an option to meet the architect and specifiers need and at the same time meet codes and regulations in place.
-At the same time global challenges of the industrial world are calling for some new glazing solutions.
-Inter layer suppliers have been able to address some of these challenges through innovative products and will continue to do so in the coming years.
+Modern construction without laminated glass is no more an option to meet the architect and specifiers needs and at the same time meet codes and regulations in place.
+At the same time, global challenges of the industrial world are calling for some new glazing solutions.
+Interlayer suppliers have been able to address some of these challenges through innovative products and will continue to do so in the coming years.

 More recently, new requirements have added challenges to the performance of laminated glass: